jenkinsci/git-parameter-plugin/README.md

 **Important!**
-If you need to use a different type then the branch parameter type, you must use the `checkout` step.
+If you need to use a different type other than the branch parameter type, you must use the `checkout` step.
+The `git` step only supports branches, not tags, pull requests, or other revisions.

 ### `PT_TAG` type